cansyl/DEEPScreen/README.md

     * drop-out keep rate
     * save model (should be 1 to save the model or 0 (not save))

-To train a model using the same hyper-parameters as DEEPScreen, you can use the hyper-parameters available in **deepscreen_models_hyperparameters_performance_results.tsv** which is located under **resultFiles** folder.
+To train a model using the same hyper-parameter value selections as DEEPScreen, you can use the hyper-parameter values given in **deepscreen_models_hyperparameters_performance_results.tsv** which is located under **resultFiles** folder.
 Below is a sample command to train a model for target **CHEMBL1790**.

 ```
 python trainDEEPScreen.py CNNModel CHEMBL1790 adam 0.0005 15 128 0 0.8 1
 ```

-## Output of the script
+**Output of the script:**

-The evaluation results and predictions of independent test compounds are given as the output of this script.
-In the last line, the predictions for the test compounds are written in a tab-separated format where each field is separated by comma in the following format:
+The evaluation results and predictions of independent test compounds are given as the output.
+In the last line, the predictions for the test compounds are written in tab-separated format, where each field is separated by comma as:

-* <compound_id>,<prediction_outcome>,<true_label
+* <compound_id>,<prediction_outcome>,<true_label>

-The ouput of the above command is written below as an example:
+An example output of the command above:

 ```
 Test AUC:0.9445025083612041
 Test AUPRC:0.9379908635681835